 Getting a job with a DUI might be harder now.
 This list will help you figure out whether a DUI will affect your career.

 In some cases, a company policy may prevent hiring someone with a DUI on their record.
+This is especially true if the job requires you to drive a company vehicle, some, or all of the time.

 If this is the case, a DUI on your record will affect your hiring.
 It doesn’t matter how qualified you are for the position.
 If you have a history of being reckless, future employers won’t want to take a chance on you.